Alligator snapping turtle: Description

-The alligator snapping turtle is characterized by a large, heavy head, and a long, thick shell with three dorsal ridges of large scales (osteoderms), giving it a primitive appearance reminiscent of some of the plated dinosaurs, most notably Ankylosaurus.
+The alligator snapping turtle is characterized by a large, heavy head, and a long, thick shell with three dorsal ridges of large scales (osteoderms), giving it an appearance reminiscent of the armoured ankylosaurs.
 It can be immediately distinguished from the common snapping turtle by the three distinct rows of spikes and raised plates on the carapace, whereas the common snapping turtle has a smoother carapace.
+The spikes on the carapace gradually flatten out as the turtle ages.
 M. temminckii is a solid gray, brown, black, or olive-green in color, and often covered with algae.
 It has radiating yellow patterns around the eyes, serving to break up the outline of the eyes to keep the turtle camouflaged.
 The eyes are also surrounded by a star-shaped arrangement of fleshy, filamentous "eyelashes".

 Though not verified, a 183 kg alligator snapping turtle was found in Kansas in 1937, but the largest verifiable one is debatable.
 One weighed at the Shedd Aquarium in Chicago was a 16-year resident giant alligator snapper weighing 113 kg, sent to the Tennessee Aquarium as part of a breeding loan in 1999, where it subsequently died.
 Another weighing 107 kg was housed at the Brookfield Zoo in suburban Chicago.
 Another large turtle reportedly weighed 135 kg.
 The species generally does not grow quite that large.
 Breeding maturity is attained around 8 kg, when the straight carapace length is around 33 cm, but then the species continues to grow throughout life.
 Excluding exceptionally large specimens, adult alligator snapping turtles generally range in carapace length from 35 to 80.8 cm and weigh from 8.4 to 80 kg.
 Males are typically larger than females.
 88 adult alligator snapping turtles averaged 21.05 kg, 92 averaged 19.72 kg, and 249 averaged 13.5 kg.
 Usually very old males comprise the specimens that weigh in excess of 45 kg per most population studies.
 Among extant freshwater turtles, only the little-known giant softshell turtles of the genera Chitra, Rafetus, and Pelochelys, native to Asia, reach comparable sizes.